-For the year ended 31 March 2020, the Company had provided and all Directors had attended one training course regarding key changes to listing rules.
+For the year ended 31 March 2021, the Company had provided and all Directors had attended one training course regarding directors' responsibilities.
 The Company will, if necessary, provide timely and regular trainings to the Directors to ensure that they keep abreast with the current requirements under the Listing Rules.